 If you see the icon below when you adjust the volume buttons, there may be debris in the headset port.
 To remove, unplug then re-plug headphones several times (at least 7-8 times).

 Some users have reported that they fixed this problem successfully by using a hair dryer or sucking (hard) on the headphone port.
 You may also want to use a toothpick or a Q-Tip and clean the port to remove any remaining dirt / particles.
-Always make sure you turn your phone off before taking any of the steps listed above.
+For the Q-Tip make sure you pull off most of the cotton so it will fits the port well…but not to the point where it could get stuck!

 Blow into the headphone jack